brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

 All Brian scripts start with the following.
-If you're trying this notebook out in the Jupyter notebook, you should start by running this cell.
+If you’re trying this notebook out in the Jupyter notebook, you should start by running this cell.